NicoJuicy/experiment-git-toggle-repo/README.md

 # experiment-git-toggle-repo

-Example repo for a custom Provider using the [ReallySimpleFeatureToggle](https://github.com/davidwhitney/ReallySimpleFeatureToggle) library
+Example repo for a custom GitProvider using the [ReallySimpleFeatureToggle](https://github.com/davidwhitney/ReallySimpleFeatureToggle) library